PAVictimsHelp.org

 How to Sue At the Office of the Magisterial District Judge

-In Pennsylvania, people can bring lawsuits against individuals or businesses by filing a complaint at the office of a Magisterial District Judge.
-The District Judge was formerly called a District Justice Magistrate or Justice of the Peace.
-The advantage of filing with a District Judge is that the system can work well without attorneys.
-The District Judge can hear cases in which there is $12,000.00 or less at issue.
-This provides information from MidPenn Legal Services on how to file suit on small claims in your local Office of the Magisterial District Judge.
+In Pennsylvania, people can bring lawsuits against individuals or businesses by filing a complaint at the office of a Magisterial District Justice.
+The advantage of filing with a Magisterial District Justice is that the system can work well without attorneys.
+The Magisterial District Justice can hear cases in which there is $12,000.00 or less at issue.
+This provides information from MidPenn Legal Services on how to file suit on small claims in your local Office of the Magisterial District Justice, formerly known as the District Justice, Justice of the Peace, or Magisterial District Judge.
 (July 2012)

 Money!
 Money!
 Money!
 (Video)